AI makes us code faster

 to production-ready code

-Idea → A simple prompt in chat.
-The agent helps generate a markdown file where the user and agent work together — detailing, refining, iterating — until it's ready to become requirements.
+Requirements → Send a simple prompt in chat and the agent helps generate a markdown file where the user and agent work together, detailing, refining, iterating until it's ready to become requirements.

 Tasks → An execution plan linked back to the original requirements.
 This is also the primary interface where the agent surfaces execution status as it works through each step.

-Code → With spec in place, the agent produces viable code.
+Code → With spec, technical design and task list as execution plan in place, the agent produces viable code.
 The developer then continues with vibe coding — iterating and refining — until the output is robust and production-ready.

 Core interaction loop from idea to code